-A minimum grade point average (GPA) of 3.0/4.0 in undergraduate study is required for consideration of an application.
+A minimum grade point average (GPA) of 3.0 on a scale of 4.0 in undergraduate study is required for consideration of an application.
 When an institution uses a different scale, the Program Office or, in the case of international students, the Office of International Education Services will normalize the grade point average to a scale of 4.0.
 For international applicants, a minimum score of 96 on the TOEFL and 7 on the IELTS is a requirement of the Graduate School to be admitted without provisional status, providing sub-scores also meet the minimums.
 Please see Graduate School website for specifics on minimum sub-scores (https://gradschool.umd.edu/admissions/english-language-proficiency-requirements).
 The Program may request advice from the Office of International Education Services on the quality of education of the institutions previously attended by a candidate and the overall credentials of an international applicant.
 For teaching assistantships, international applicants should have subsection scores that meet or exceed the minimum for full enrollment.
-Preference is given to students that have a TOEFL speaking subsection score of 26 or higher or an IELTS speaking subsection of 8 or higher.
+Preference is given to students that have a speaking sub-score of 24 (iBT TOEFL), 7.5 (IELTS), or 76 (PTE) on their admission English proficiency exam.